 Most managers and leaders know that good communication is important, but given the busy, fractured, interruption-driven nature of most work environments, it’s not always easy to practice what you’ve learned.
 This course includes practical steps for how to use everyday communication to reinforce a connection to core mission, vision, and values and model good communication practices with staff.
 Participants will review theories, ask questions, observe others, and practice their skills.

-Effective leaders create teams that are cohesive, resilient, engaged, and productive.
-In this workshop, leaders learn how to explore the true nature of collaboration, and apply best practices in recruitment, orientation, performance management, and training—in other words, learn to “manage for the team you want.”
-Participants engage in large group discussion of the stages of team development.
-Activities equip participants to positively influence team development and recognize and reward beneficial teamwork behaviors.
+How to build a resilient, engaged, and productive virtual team in four engaging one-hour webinars.
+Effective leaders create virtual teams that are cohesive, resilient, engaged, and productive.
+In this series of four webinars, leaders and team members explore the true nature of collaboration, and apply best practices in virtual team performance—in other words, learn to “manage for the team you want.”
+Participants engage in discussion of the stages and challenges of virtual team development.
+Activities equip participants to positively influence team development, and practice beneficial behaviors in a virtual team setting.
+Participants receive a PDF guidebook that outlines the best practices of virtual teams.

 Leaders are champions for—and guardians of—the organization’s vision, mission, and values.
 Leaders also understand that each individual’s sources of inspiration and motivation are unique.
 To inspire others to achieve the organization’s goals, effective leaders must listen to employees to understand motivating forces, and communicate with employees about how the employee’s efforts are critical to the overall mission.
 Participants will develop tools to foster a sense of purpose with each employee, improve communication, express appreciation, and encourage “hard-to-reach” employees.